NeuwDk/magnetite/README.md

 In `examples` folder there are a few examples that show how to use this library in a few scenarios

+#### Note
+The first value in the array is the identifier.
+You can therefor not use wildcards to find those.
+They have to be the exact value that you're searching for.

 ## Development